loading ...

 A typical school day in EYFS

 Our school begins at 8.45am and finishes at 3.15pm.
 The children are encouraged to come into the classroom independently where they will find their named peg to hang their coats on, place their book bags in one of the named boxes and then go to the carpet for a morning activity.
-The children will be asked to place any lunch boxes, snacks and water bottles on the allocated trolley/bookcase in their classroom.
-Once the children have self-registered they will access provision for a short while before coming to the carpet for register and to have a morning focus time.
-Throughout the day the children will take part in whole class or group teaching sessions including phonics, maths and literacy.
+The children will be asked to place any lunch boxes, snacks and water bottles on the allocated bookcase in their classroom.
+Once the children have self-registered they will come to the carpet for a short activity and register.
+Throughout the day the children will take part in whole class or group teaching sessions including phonics, topic, maths and literacy.
 Initially these will be very short and will become longer as the year progresses.
 These inputs will always be age appropriate and will initially include singing sessions, practical maths activities and story times.
 The children will have plenty of opportunities throughout the day to self-select activities in the classroom and the outdoor area and we encourage the children to follow their own interests.
 As staff, we will be interacting with the children, developing their understanding and teaching key skills through the play that we are observing.
 At lunchtime the children will eat in the school hall and will be served by the kitchen and teaching staff before continuing to engage with the outdoor provision on offer.

 At home time your child will be dismissed from their classroom door which they enter through in the morning.
 We ask that you make yourself visible to the class teacher and your child.